 Click the Gmail API result and click the Enable button to enable Gmail API for this project.

 Now we can configure the OAuth consent screen by clicking the OAuth consent screen tab.
-Here you can choose the User Type of Internal or External.
-If you use a personal Gmail account you will be limited to External only.
+Here you can choose the User Type of Internal (preferred) or External.
+If you do not have a Google Workspace account you will be limited to External only.
 Once you select your User Type click Create.

 In the App Information section we will keep it simple for this guide and add only the App Name and the User Support Email.
 We will also be skipping the App Domain section however if you want to fill this information in please do so.

 For this guide we will be skipping the Authorized Domains part as well but if you want to set this up please do so.
 Lastly, we can input the Developer contact information and click SAVE AND CONTINUE.